 Heating can be running, radiators can be warm, and yet the room still feels uncomfortable.
 Often the missing piece is the walls themselves.
 Cold walls don’t just sit there passively.
 They actively pul...

-It’s possible for two rooms to be set to the same temperature and still feel very different.
-One feels comfortable, the other feels persistently chilly, even though the thermostat says they’re equal. ...
+Two rooms can be set to the same thermostat temperature and feel noticeably different.
+One feels comfortable at 20 degrees, the other feels persistently chilly at the same setting.
+This is not a measu...